lukakhutsiashvili/ta_training_framework/README.md

 ## **Best Practices Implemented**

--  **Code Reusability**: POM & Business Models prevent code duplication.
+- **Code Reusability**: POM, Business Models, and Design Patterns prevent code duplication.
--  **Flexibility**: Run tests with different browsers and environments using parameters.
+- **Flexibility**: Run tests with different browsers, environments, and login strategies using parameters.
--  **Maintainability**: Environment properties & test data are externalized.
+- **Maintainability**: Adherence to **S.O.L.I.D. principles** and the use of patterns improve code organization.
--  **Scalability**: Easily add new test cases or environments without major code changes.
+- **Scalability**: Easily extend functionality with new browsers, login strategies, or decorators.
 - **CI/CD Integration**: Ready for pipeline execution with parameterized builds.